This post is in partnership with Kroger.

 close up of bunuelo ghosts with candy eye balls surrounded by cheese and fresh fruit

 Like all snack trays, you can Frankenstein your way to a perfect assortment of ghoulish meats, enchanted cheeses, and freaky fruits to fit your needs.
 Complete with my boo-tiful buñuelo ghosts and ghastly green jelly, your guests are sure to gorge themselves!
-Oh, and just a reminder: you can get everything you need for this spell-binding spread from your local Kroger store.

 So bust out your wands and meet me in the kitchen.
 We’re about to make some magic!